 In this paper we investigate these invariants for edge ideal of graphs.
 Let $G$ be a simple graph with $n$ vertices $x_1,\ldots ,x_n$ and $I=I(G)$ be the edge ideal generated by $\{x_ix_j|~x_ix_j \mbox{ is an edge of } G\}$.
-In \cite{svv} Simis, Vasconcelos and Villarreal have proved that $G$ is a bipartite graph if and only if $I(G)^s=I(G)^{(s)},$ for every $s\in\mathbb{N}$.
-So it is interesting to study the symbolic power of edge ideal of non bipartite graphs.
-The class of non bipartite graph which was studied first is odd cycle by Janssen et al in \cite{janssen2017comparing}.
+In \cite{svv} Simis, Vasconcelos and Villarreal have proved that $G$ is a bipartite graph if and only if $I^s=I^{(s)},$ for every $s\in\mathbb{N}$.
+So it is interesting to study the symbolic powers of edge ideal of non-bipartite graphs.
+The class of non-bipartite graph which was studied first is odd cycle by Janssen et al in \cite{janssen2017comparing}.
 They have described the generators of the symbolic powers of the edge ideal of an odd cycle by using the concept of minimal vertex cover and calculated the invariants associated to the symbolic powers of the edge ideal of the same graph.
 In \cite{gu2018symbolic} Gu et al have extended these results for the unicyclic graph by explicitly computing the generators of the symbolic powers.
-Another important invariant in commutative algebra is Castelnuvo-Mumford regularity.
+Another important invariant in commutative algebra is Castelnuovo-Mumford regularity.
 Regularity of the edge ideal and their powers has been extensively studied in literature by many researchers while the regularity of the symbolic powers of edge ideals has not been much explored.
 It has been conjectured by N. C. Minh that for a finite simple graph $G$

 for $s\in \mathbb N$.
-For bipartite graph the conjecture is true.
+The conjecture is true for bipartite graph.
 In \cite{gu2018symbolic} Gu et al have proved the conjecture for odd cycles.
-Recently in \cite{jayanthan} Jayanthan and Rajiv has proved the conjecture for certain class of unicyclic graph and in \cite{fakhari} Seyed Fakhari has solved the conjecture for unicyclic graph.\\
+Recently in \cite{jayanthan} Jayanthan and Kumar have proved the conjecture for certain class of unicyclic graph and in \cite{fakhari} Seyed Fakhari has solved the conjecture for unicyclic graph.\\